Jump to the content of the page

 Testing without gauge marks

-Pattern recognition: testing with software gauge marks
+Pattern recognition: Testing with software gauge marks

 • The essential requirement is for a pattern on the specimen - either a natural pattern due to a structured surface or an artificial pattern which can quickly be applied using a marker spray or by stippling.